Computer Science (3 Years) [BSc]

 Madness and Society in the Modern Age

 |Teaching period(s):||Semester 2|

-This course unit can also be taken as a 20 credit version (HSTM40332).
+This course unit is also available as a 20credit version (UCIL 30332)

 Assessment Further Information

 5] ‘Race, Madness and Colonial Psychiatry’

 8] ‘The Brain, the Body, and the Mind’

 9] ‘Therapy and the Post-war Institution’